GraeA85/Sprouton-Allotments/readme.md

   - No errors were found when passing through the official [(Jigsaw) validator]
 <br><br>

-## Unfixed Bugs
+### Unfixed Bugs
 ***
-There are no unfixed bugs present with the website.
+There are no unfixed bugs present within the website.
 <br><br>

 ## Deployment